 Alternatively, the use of statistical methods can elucidate CCFs and their impact on proxy measurements.
-One example is the Bayesian statistical modeling approach, which uses existing data (usually field-produced calibrations) over a wide range of environments to produce a "best-fit" calibration for the range of values measured in a given study.
-The resulting model allows researchers to identify which environments and/or locations produce a calibration that best fits their data and thus provides a means to investigate environmental conditions and the related CCFs that more fully express the relationship between, for example, TEX86 and temperature (Tierney and Tingley, 2014).
-In fact, the PMIP proxy assessment (Hollis et al., 2019) recommends that TEX{86} users utilize the Bayesian calibration fit as the best current means to estimate paleotemperatures (Hollis et al., 2019), demonstrating how the field may use these statistical methods to provide best practices for measurement applications.
-Similarly, stochastic modeling approaches are used in hydrological data interpretations as a means to estimate the partial effects (or confounding effects) of different causal factors contributing to a given signal (Yevjevich, 1987), and such approaches could be utilized by the paleotemperature community.
+One example is the Bayesian statistical modelling approach, which uses existing data (usually field-produced calibrations) over a wide range of environments to produce a "best-fit" calibration for the range of values measured in a given study.
+The resulting model allows workers to identify which environments/locations produce a calibration that best fits their data, and thus provides a means for workers to investigate environmental conditions, and the related CCFs, that more fully express the relationship between, for example, TEX86 and temperature (Tierney and Tingley, 2014).
+In fact, the PMIP proxy assessment (Hollis et al., 2019) recommends TEX86 users utilize the Bayesian calibration fit as the best current means to estimate paleotemperatures (Hollis et al., 2019), demonstrating how the field may use these statistical methods to provide best-practices for measurement applications.
+Similarly, stochastic modelling approaches are used in hydrological data interpretations as a means to estimate the partial effects (or confounding effects) of different causal factors contributing to a given signal (Yevjevich, 1987), and such approaches could be utilized by the paleotemperature community.

-Additionally, the application of transfer functions, including proxy system models, is used to make inferences about CCFs.
-Transfer functions provide a theoretical (rather than empirical) constraint on a system's properties in an attempt to predict the quality of properties rather than observe them (Telford and Birks, 2005).
-While the reliability of transfer functions is an area of active discussion (e.g., Telford et al., 2004, 2013), transfer functions represent yet another statistical approach used to account for CCFs in lieu of empirical observations and are employed by some to reduce uncertainty for correlation- and inference-constrained proxies.
-For example, proxy system models use transfer functions to provide an assessment of proxy-phenomenon relationships and the driving mechanisms behind proxy measurement outputs (e.g., Dee et al., 2016, 2018; Okazaki and Yoshimura, 2019).
-These statistical methods are an important aid in the determination of CCFs on observational signals and can be powerful in the development of proxy calibrations.
+Alternatively, the application of transfer functions, including Proxy System Models, are used to make inferences about CCFs.
+Transfer functions provide a theoretical (rather than empirical) constraint on a systems' properties in an attempt to predict the quality of properties rather than observe them (Telford and Birks, 2005).
+While the reliability of transfer functions itself is an area of active discussion (e.g., Telford et al., 2004; Telford et al., 2013), transfer functions represent yet another statistical approach used to account for CCFs in lieu of empirical observations, and are employed by some to reduce uncertainty for inference-constrained proxies.
+For example, Proxy System Models use transfer functions to provide an assessment of proxy-phenomenon relationships, and the driving mechanisms behind proxy measurement outputs (e.g., Dee et al., 2016; Dee et al., 2018; Okazaki and Yoshimura, 2019).
+Similarly, stochastic modelling approaches are used in hydrological data interpretations as a means to estimate the partial effects (or confounding effects) of different causal factors contributing to a given signal (Yevjevich, 1987), and similar approaches could be utilized by the paleothermometry community.
+These and other statistical methods are an important aid in the determination of CCFs on observational signals, and can be powerful in the development of proxy calibrations.